TalVaser/FocusJudge/README.md

 **FocusJudge** - A strict, AI-powered productivity enforcer that acts as your personal judge when you try to access distracting apps.
 Built with Python, CustomTkinter, and Google's Gemini AI.

+## Features

+* **Distraction Block:** Blocks predefined distracting websites/apps (like YouTube, Reddit, Instagram).
+* **AI Judge:** Submit a written justification and requested duration - the Gemini-powered judge independently evaluates both, and grants or denies access for a requested time.
+* **Dynamic Blacklist:** Add or remove apps and websites.
+* **Strict System:** The Judge will not let you ignore it until your request is justified.

 ## Screenshots

 <table>